IntersectMBO/plutus/docs/ethereum-contracts/README.md

 Another site with real-time statistics for Ethereum is https://bloxy.info.
-In particular, they have a page of [anlytics](https://bloxy.info/analytics) which contains links to lots of interesting information, including some [analysis of ERC-20 tokens](https://stat.bloxy.info/superset/dashboard/tokens/) and [ERC-721 tokens](https://stat.bloxy.info/superset/dashboard/erc721/) (ie, NFTs).
-There's also a page with the [most popular methods and events in smar contracts](https://stat.bloxy.info/superset/dashboard/smart_contracts/).
+In particular, they have a page of [analytics](https://bloxy.info/analytics) which contains links to lots of interesting information, including some [analysis of ERC-20 tokens](https://stat.bloxy.info/superset/dashboard/tokens/) and [ERC-721 tokens](https://stat.bloxy.info/superset/dashboard/erc721/) (ie, NFTs).
+There's also a page with the [most popular methods and events in smart contracts](https://stat.bloxy.info/superset/dashboard/smart_contracts/).

 Also, Google has large public databases of both [Ethereum](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics